Robust deep learning-based semantic organ segmentation in hyperspectral images: Experiments and results

-\paragraph{Required amount of training data} To study the effect of the amount of training data on the performance of the different models, we randomly sampled $n$ pigs from the set of 15 training pigs without replacement and varied $n$ from 1 to 14.
-Training of the models was only performed on the images of the $n$ sampled pigs without $k$-folds, while the performance was evaluated on the same test set described in \autoref{sec:experimental_conditions} but only for nine organ classes and without ensembling.
-These nine organ classes (\oname{background}, \oname{liver}, \oname{colon}, \oname{jejunum}, \oname{stomach}, \oname{spleen}, \oname{omentum}, \oname{peritoneum} and \oname{skin}) are the set of organs of which images are available for all 15 training pigs.
+\paragraph{Required amount of training data} To study the effect of the amount of training data on the performance of the different models, we randomly sampled $n$ pigs from the set of \varTotalTrainingPigs training pigs without replacement and varied $n$ from 1 to \varMaxTrainingPigsDatasetSize.
+Training of the models was only performed on the images of the $n$ sampled pigs without $k$-folds, while the performance was evaluated on the same test set described in \autoref{sec:experimental_conditions} but only for \varTotalClassesDatasetSize organ classes and without ensembling.
+These \varTotalClassesDatasetSize organ classes (\varClassesDatasetSize) are the set of organs of which images are available for all \varTotalTrainingPigs training pigs.
 This design choice avoids the problem of having a pig sampled during training that does not contain any of the target classes, and hence would not give indicative results for this experiment.
 To increase the stability of the results towards pig sampling variability, we repeated the experiment five times with different random pig selections.

 \paragraph{Misclassifications} Misclassifications were analysed by computing the confusion matrix for the model of interest.
 To account for the hierarchical structure of the data, confusion matrices were first computed per pig and row-wise $\ell^1$-normalized by dividing every value by the total number of pixels of the respective organ in the reference segmentation.
 Thereupon, the row-normalized confusion matrices of all test set pigs were averaged to yield the model-wise confusion matrix.